jasedragon/rea-challenge/README.md

 * Note: AWS EC2 images (AMIs) are region specific, changing the region will require replacing the AMI with the correct value for the new region in the code.

 ### AWS Account
 * An appropriate VPC exists in the AWS region of choice.
 This VPC should be separate from others hosting unrelated services.
+Automating the creation of Security Groups, along with the relevant VPC, is outside the scope of this project.
 * The AWS account will have sufficient permissions to stop/start and create/destroy EC2 instances in the chose AWS Region.
 Example [IAM policy here](deploy/policy/Restrict_Region.json).
 * In the case that the AWS account is configured for both gui and cli access, [limited access to Cloudwatch](deploy/policy/Limited_Cloudwatch.json) can be configured in order for the AWS gui to display basic EC2 monitoring information.
 * In order to control costs, instance types will be [limited by IAM policy](deploy/policy/Limit_EC2_instance_types.json).
 (WIP)